El Salvador Pupusas. Tasty Food from El Salvador Worth Trying

 Eating Pupusas the Salvadoran Way

-Well, the most important thing is to eat them with your fingers.
+The most important thing to remember is to eat them with your fingers.
 Of course, the polite way is to eat it with a knife and fork; nonetheless, you should try it like a Salvadoran and use your fingers.

-Adding Salsa and Curtido is an optional thing; some people like to add a small portion of both, while others like to add a lot of the side toppings.
+Adding Salsa and Curtido is an option; some people like to add a small portion of both, while others select to add a lot of the side toppings.

 Making Pupusas